Adaptive Submodular Influence Maximization with Myopic Feedback: Empirical Analysis

 \section{Empirical Analysis}

-We conducted experiments on three social networks obtained from Stanford's SNAP database \cite{snapnets}.
+We conducted experiments on three social networks from Stanford's SNAP database \citep{snapnets}.
 The first one is a small directed \textit{ego network from Twitter} ($|\CV| = 228$, $|\CE| = 9,938$).
 We also study two medium-size undirected real networks, a \textit{social network from Facebook} ($|\CV| = 4,039$, $|\CE| = 88,234$) and a \textit{collaboration network from Arxiv General Relativity and Quantum Cosmology} section ($|\CV| = 5,242$, $|\CE| = 28,980$).

-More details could be found in supplementary materials, including networks' statistics.
+Throughout our empirical analysis, we considered the \emph{modified} IC diffusion model with myopic feedback.
+Our primary objective is the adaptive selection of $k$ seed nodes, one at each time.
+The time horizon is defined as $T = k+1$, i.e. the diffusion process stops one step right after selecting the last seed.
+Similar to \citep{kdd/KempeKT03,Gotovos:2015}, we set an identical influence probability at each edge, $p=0.1$.
+All expected marginal gains were estimated via Monte Carlo sampling ($1,000$ simulations).